MaraRinn/WOLF-Walkthrough/Walkthrough/wiki_page.md

 - Decouple the **WOLF Depot** component
 - Use the _Establish Depot_ action on the **WOLF Depot**
 - Undock the **RBR Basic Depot** assembly
-- Use the _Connect to depot_ action on the **Tutorial Basic Depot** assembly
+- Use the _Connect to depot_ action on the **RBR Basic Depot** assembly
 - Switch vessels to the rover
 - Use the _Connect to Origin Depot_ action on the **WOLF Transport Computer**
 - Move the rover back to the KSC
 - Use the _Connect to Destination Depot_ action on the **WOLF Transport Computer**
 - Recover the rover

-![Use the connect to origin depot action on the WOLF Transport Computer before departing the remote biome][MountainsDepotDeployerConnectOriginDepot]
+![Use the connect to origin depot action on the WOLF Transport Computer before departing the remote biome][ShoresDepotDeployerConnectOriginDepot]

 ![Use the connect to destinationi depot action on the WOLF Transport Computer after arriving at KSC][KSCDepotDeployerCoonectDestinationDepot]